Mock data study for next-generation ground-based detectors: The performance loss of matched filtering due to correlated confusion noise: Population Models and Mock Data Generation

 \subsubsection{Cosmic Explorer}

 Cosmic Explorer (CE) is a proposed next-generation observatory in USA \citep{LIGOScientific:2016wof,Reitze:2019iox,Evans:2021gyd}.
 Compared with Einstein Telescope, CE adopts a more conservative design.
 CE uses the L-shaped configuration of the current-generation observatories, but with an arm length of 40 km.
 The design enables sensitivity to frequencies down to $\sim5-7$ Hz.
 CE and ET have their own advantages, and they can form a 3G detector network to further improve the overall signal detection capabilities \citep{Zhao:2017cbb,Zhu:2020ffa,Zhu:2021ram,Borhanian:2022czq}.
 Similar to ET, the location of CE has not yet been determined.
 In this paper, we place one CE at the position of the LIGO-Hanford observatory \citep{Smith:2009bx}.
 We use the latest CE design sensitivity \citep{Evans:2021gyd} to recolor the stationary, Gaussian, and whitened noise, and set the low-frequency cutoff of the CE dataset to 5 Hz.
 We show an hour of simulated data in Fig.~\ref{fig:strain_median_CE}.
 Note that while BBH signals are still largely separated in time, BNS signals overlap in time.
 Due to the improved low-frequency sensitivity, each BNS signal in the detector sensitivity band will last for hours or even days \citep{Regimbau:2012ir,Meacher:2015rex,Zhu:2021ram}.
-However, we note that the majority of signals will remain distinguishable once the frequency evolution of each is taken into consideration.
+However, we note that the majority of signals will remain distinguishable, because their time-frequency evolution is different from each other.